idsinge/hiaudio_webapp/README.md

 #### NOTES:
-1. In case you are also running the API project locally ().
-Verify `MODE=DEV` at `config.js` DEVPORT is `7007` by default or the number choosen for the API in case you use a different port.
+1. In case you are also running the API project locally: verify `MODE=DEV` at `config.js` `DEVPORT` is `7007` by default or the number choosen for the API in case you use a different port.
 2. For http remove the `--https` param in `package.json`: `... --port 80 --https"`
 3. Webapp local dev version is not working for API methods like `newsong` or `fileUpload` as it relies on session cookie which is not shared among domains (**localhost:7007** vs **localhost:80**)
 4. `chrome://flags/#allow-insecure-localhost`